Gentiana 'True Blue' - GENTIAN 'TRUE BLUE'

 USDA Zones: 4 to 7/8

-Full sun, half sun, half shade (4-6 hours of sun).
-Adaptable to any pH, average soils with some organic matter to loamy soil Average moisture to slightly moist.
-Seems to do well in humid areas.
+Culture: Full sun, half sun, half shade (4-6 hours of sun).
+Adaptable to any pH, average soils with some organic matter to loamy soil.

 Origin: Introduced by plant breeder Darrell Probst.
 'True Blue' comes from a controlled cross (2001) between an unnamed plant of a hybrid of Gentiana makinoi (Japanese Gentian) as the female parent and an unnamed plant of unknown botanical origin as the male parent (possibly a species or hybrid related to Gentiana scabra - Rindō Flower, Japanese Gentian).
 Neither of the parent were patented.
 ‘True Blue’ was selected in August 2004 as a single unique plant amongst the resulting seedlings and patented under number PP20433 in October 2009.
 This cultivar is usually propagated from cutting, divisions or tissue culture (clonally propagated).